lcimoli/OSSE_pCO2/README.md

 <br/>
-From here you can load the notebook using your favourite mechanism.
+Once the requirements have been installed, you can load the notebook using your favourite mechanism.
 For example, using Jupyter lab you can do:

       jupyter-lab